 While the DVR should be somewhat of an afterthought, we do like the X1’s interface and overall experience more than Fios’s offerings, but it’s really not that different.
-Fios has four different DVR options available, but we’d go for the Quantum TV Enhanced Service.
+Fios has four different DVR options available, but we’d go for the Multi-Room DVR Enhanced Service.
 Compared to the regular DVR from Fios, the X1 only offers 2 additional streams, so a solo user wouldn’t see more value.

 Decide if you need service for more than one TV first, and then determine the appropriate amount of storage against cost.
 In our area, Enhanced service was only $8 more per month for four times the storage and four additional recording streams.